-If you choose to take a break from coaching and no longer wish to maintain your membership with ATPCA, you will be taken off our coach member database and lose access to various member benefits.
-You can however re-join and reinstate your Membership (Insurance & Qualification) at any time in future (if you start coaching again) – just give us a call to join back up – 0401 618 979 or email email@example.com
+If you choose to take a break from coaching and no longer wish to maintain your membership with ATPCA, you will be taken off our coach member database and lose access to the range of member benefits provided.
+You can however choose to re-join and reinstate your Membership (Insurance & Qualification) at any time in future (if you start coaching again) – just give us a call to join back up – 0401 618 979 or email email@example.com

-However if you drop out for an extended period of time (2 or more years) you may be required to pay a re-administration fee of $25 when you re-join.
-For a longer period, you will be required to undergo an on-court reassessment ($100) to ensure you have retained all your competencies and be updated on any changes.
+Please note that if you drop out for an extended period of time (3 or more years) you will be required to pay a re-administration fee of $25 when you re-join.
+If you have dropped out for a period longer than 5+ years, you will be required to undergo an on-court reassessment ($100) to ensure you have retained all your competencies and be updated on any changes to the industry.